How do I file a Title VI complaint?

 San Jose, CA 95134

-Verbal complaints will be accepted and transcribed by the Title VI Coordinator.
-To make a verbal complaint, call (408) 321-5571 and ask for the Title VI Coordinator.
-Complaints may also be filed with external entities such as the Equal Employment Opportunity Commission (EEOC)Federal Transit Administration (FTA); or Department of Fair Employment and Housing (DFEH).
+Verbal complaints will be accepted and transcribed by Customer Service.
+To make a verbal complaint, call (408) 321-2300.
+Complaints may also be filed with external entities such as the Equal Employment Opportunity Commission (EEOC)Federal Transit Administration (FTA); or California's Civil Rights Department (CRD).
 Please review information on the respective agency websites for details on filing Title VI complaints.

 Should a complaint be filed with VTA and an external entity simultaneously, the external complaint shall supersede the VTA complaint and the VTA’s complaint procedures will be suspended pending the external entity’s findings.